SteveT3ch/100-days-of-code/log.md

 I took Habitica's October monthly coding challenge to write an algorithm that determines the missing movements in a sequence of movements to get from the top left of a 5x5 grid to the bottom right without moving into the same spot more than once.
 After working on it for a couple of hours, I arrived at an algorithm that basically determines the shortest path to the route in addition to the given movements, but I couldn't find what I was originally trying to do.
 It's clear that I'm still inept at whiteboarding and solving problems.
 I need to approach it with a fresh mind tomorrow.

+### Day 62: October 23, 2018 - Tuesday

+**Today's Progress**:

+Worked on the same coding challenge.
+Learned how to interpret recursive methods.

+**Thoughts**:

+This is the second day working at it.
+It frustrates me to no end that I still don't have it down yet.
+I got help from my brother who took CS and worked through a recursive way to go about doing it, but there are still some things inadequate about my solution.
+I really need to reinforce my algorithm problem-solving skills.
+I feel so useless as I am now.
+It makes all that cookbook-style coding I've been doing feel meaningless.